 Adriel was born in the village of Santa Clara, in the Corozal District of Belize.
-He holds a Master’s Degree in natural resources and rural development that was underwritten by the Mexican Embassy.
+He holds a Master’s Degree in natural resources and rural development that was funded by the Mexican Embassy.
 Adriel was a recipient of the WWF Prince Bernhard Scholarship for Nature Conservation as well as a Russell E. Train research grantee.
-His current work centers on conservation, sustainable development, fisheries management, and marine ecology.
-As part of his work at the Belize Fisheries Department, he coordinates a program of access rights for fishing in two sites.
+His current work centers on Fisheries Management, Development of Innovative fisheries management tools as well as development of new fisheries.
+As part of his work at the Belize Fisheries Department, he coordinates the implementation of rights-based fisheries management tool in Belize.
 To Adriel, his work with local fishermen communities is a big challenge and a source of motivation.
 Every step forward means a professional and personal satisfaction for him.

 His project: Empowering Fishermen to Achieve Sustainable Fisheries Management in Belize.

 Traditional fisheries management in developing countries has historically been one-sided, focusing largely on the resource at hand.
 Modern fisheries management is starting to incorporate social, economic and ecological factors into ecosystem approaches for fisheries management.
-Belize, with its new fisheries code, has based its laws on a precautionary ecosystem approach, which allows for the inclusion of socioeconomic factors in fisheries management.
+Belize, with its new fisheries Law, has based its laws on a precautionary ecosystem approach, allowing a more holistic approach to fisheries management.
 Several fishing communities in the country appreciate this effort and want to be involved in the management of fisheries resources.
 A community that has shown resistance is Dangriga, in the Stann Creek District.
 This project seeks to strengthen the capacities of fishermen—empowering them with tools and knowledge that will transform them into informed stewards of the resources they depend upon for their livelihoods.
 This project’s vision is that fishers become a central part of fisheries management in Belize.

 JOEL VERDE | Sarteneja, Belize | Executive Director | Sarteneja Alliance for Conservation and Development (SACD) | Age: 29